okh1/qlearning-ts/README.md

 - QLearning with values stored in a **Binary Search Tree** for faster search
 - QLearning with a **neural network** as function approximator (someone calls this Deep Q Learning).
 The Javascript neural network library used is convnetjs, but you can easily adapt the code to use your own library.

 You can check the interface `IQLearning` to see which functions are mandatory to make it working.
-You have three basic piecies:
+You have three basic pieces:

 - the **World**, which describes the rules of the game we're playing
 - the **State**, which represents each game state